gomson/vicsydev/memory_trans.md

 ```

 ### implementation
-Since [Lifoo](https://github.com/codr4life/lifoo) uses separate instances and channels for multi-threaded programming, and has no need for protection against memory corruption; it simply logs closures for rolling back changes reverse order.
+Since [Lifoo](https://github.com/codr4life/lifoo) uses separate instances and channels for multi-threaded programming, and has no need for protection against memory corruption; it simply logs closures for rolling back changes in reverse order.

 ```
 (defstruct (lifoo-cell (:conc-name cell-))